Spider (musician): Early life

-Jennifer Osakpolor Irabor was born in in Tallaght to a Luas driver and a teacher, and has a brother.
+Jennifer Osakpolor Irabor was born in in Tallaght, Dublin, Ireland to a Luas driver and a teacher, and has a brother.
 She grew up in a strict Nigerian Catholic household, and attended a Catholic school.
 Her parents played Nigerian gospel music and chart hits; the first pop album she bought was a Gwen Stefani CD, which she happened upon while she and her father were buying groceries.
 She spent a period acting, though quit aged twelve, before going through phases of writing, YouTube, and graphic design.
 After being banned from attending concerts, she found Twitter and Tumblr communities, and spent time operating multiple Stan Twitter accounts, including jointly running a 5 Seconds of Summer stan account along with two other women from London.

 "I remember being so gassed about Halsey because she was half Black.
 It was the most white-passing, like, crumbs, but I was like, thank god! [...]
 In my head, I thought there didn’t seem to be a lot of us in the scene, so that really motivated me to be there as a Black woman and make that type of music.
 I remember going into my dad’s room at 1am, like, ‘I think I’m gonna make alternative music because there’s not enough Black women in it’."